-But if you're expecting your website to earn you money, to bring in a higher quality of client, or to win you more business, then it's worth thinking about what you should be investing in that process.
+But if you're expecting your website to showcase your business brand, earn you money, to bring in a higher quality of client, or to win you more business, then it's worth thinking about what you should be investing in that process.

 Your website is a key part of your advertising and marketing budget.
 For some companies, it's the turning point for a lead to become a customer, the point of sale, or is the whole business itself.

 Lots of companies understand the importance of investing in outreach and spend thousands on advertising and print marketing.

 But they often fail to realise that their website needs to have as much investment and thought - it's a key step in that process.

 Similarly, for clients who generate high value leads through their website, winning just one more could be a huge bonus for your business.
 So isn't it worth investing in a process that's going to win those big clients over?

 But what should you be investing in your website - and what do you expect to get from that investment?

 It's a difficult question to answer, but even if you've got a rough idea of what you'd be happy investing and the goals you're expecting to meet, your design agency can take that figure and let you know how best to spend it to get the results you need.

 Now you've thought about the value of your site to your business, it's time to consider the big 3 elements that are also going to have an impact on the price of your site: